What is your desired salary?

 - “I would rather not discuss that until I find out more about the job.”

 - “I am negotiable on salary.”

 - “Between $45K and $55K.”

 These answers say “I am an insecure candidate and don’t know how to answer this question”.
 And these are not original answers or original jokes.

 If you are filling out a job application, especially an online job application through a company website, the worst thing you can do is to leave this box blank.
 Recruiters do not want to see any blank field in an application.
 When I have a lot of resumes, everything is about moving as fast as and efficiently as possible and a blank field means I have to chase down information.
-Putting me in a position where I need to think or guess is all the justification I need to move on to someone who put a show of confidence in this box.
+Putting me in a position where I need to think or guess is all the justification I need to move on to someone who lists a show of confidence in this box.

-When I ask the specific question around desired salary, if I get a cagey or smart ass answer, it is an immediate flag that the candidate isn’t comfortable with the interview, isn’t confident in their skills, or thinks they are going to pull a fast on me.
-Guess what I am thinking.
+When I ask the specific question around the desired salary, if I get a cagey or smart ass answer, it is an immediate flag that the candidate isn’t comfortable with the interview, isn’t confident in their skills, or thinks they are going to pull a fast on me.
+Guess what I am thinking?
 Unfortunately, this isn’t your lucky day.

 In my bag of tricks, there is no question MORE serious than the desired salary question.
 It’s ok to joke around during the rest of the interview, but treat this one with the respect and seriousness that it deserves.